Are Baby Carrots Washed in Chlorine?

 - Poultry processing lines

-Even organic produce can undergo chlorine washing if it meets organic certification limits, which allow certain sanitation practices when needed for food safety.
+Even organic products may undergo chlorine washing within regulated limits when needed for food safety.

 What This Means for Consumers

-- Research shows that cut vegetables may absorb more wash water than intact produce.
+- Cut produce may absorb more wash solution than intact produce

-These findings do not necessarily indicate a health risk from occasional consumption.
-They highlight how industrial food processing can change how produce interacts with sanitizing chemicals.
+These findings do not prove harm from typical consumption.
+They highlight how processing changes the way produce interacts with sanitizing systems.

 Alternatives if You Prefer Minimally Processed Produce

-Whole carrots retain their natural skin, which acts as a protective barrier and also contains additional fiber and micronutrients.
+Whole carrots retain their outer layer, which acts as a natural barrier and also contains additional fiber and micronutrients.

 Check the latest on Produce